GeekyAnts/flutter-docs-code-samples/flutter-for-reactNative-developers.md

 ### How do I perform hot reload?
 Instead of recompiling your app every time you make a change, you can reload your app instantly.
 The app is updated to reflect your change, and the current state of the app is preserved.
 In React Native, the shortcut is ⌘R for the iOS Simulator and tapping R twice on Android emulators.
-In Flutter, If you are using IntelliJ IDE, you can select Save All (⌘s/ctrl-s), or click the Hot Reload button on the toolbar.
+In Flutter, If you are using IntelliJ IDE or Android Studio, you can select Save All (⌘s/ctrl-s), or click the Hot Reload button on the toolbar.
 If you are running the app at the command line using flutter run, type `r` in the terminal window.
 You can also perform full restart by typing `R` in the terminal window.
 ### Is there anything like Chrome Developer Tools in Flutter?
 In Flutter, [`Dart Observatory`](https://dart-lang.github.io/observatory/) is used which is a tool for debugging.
 If you have started your application using `flutter run`, you can open the Web page at the Observatory URL printed to the console (e.g., `http://127.0.0.1:8100/`).
-If you are using IntelliJ, you can also debug your application using its built-in debugger.
+If you are using an IDE, you can also debug your application using its built-in debugger.
 The Observatory also supports profiling, examining the heap, observing executed lines of code, debugging memory leaks and memory fragmentation, etc. For more information, see [Observatory’s documentation](https://dart-lang.github.io/observatory/).

 **Note:** You can check [here](https://flutter.io/debugging/) for more details on debugging in Flutter.